 The specificity factors of all agents start at sf = 1.
 They increase non-linearly (following a convex, learning, curve function) over each month an agent is employed in a given company such that after 4 notional years (48 months) the sf value goes from 1 to 2.
 The sf value is not allowed to become greater than 2.
 However, the value is reduced back to 1 if an agent leaves its current employer.
-This captures the notion that skills produce value when embedded within a firm-specific network and training is a socialisation process that takes place when a new employee is embedded within a group of incumbent workers [40][41][8].
-In equation (1), sf is a function of x, that is, the number of months that an employee i stays within the same organisation k.
-They become specialised within a company, build firm-specific knowledge and this latter is not transferable to other firms (see figure 3.a).
+This captures the notion that skills produce value when embedded within a firm-specific network and training is a socialisation process that takes place when a new employee is embedded within a group of incumbent workers (Doeringer and Piore, 1971; Piore, 1973; Williamson, Watcher and Harris, 1975).
+In Equation (1), sf is a function of x, that is, the number of months that an employee i stays within the same organisation k.
+Workers become specialised within a company, build firm specific knowledge and this latter is not transferable to other firms (see Figure 3a).

-$$sf = 2 - e^{-\frac{x{i,k}}{12}}$$ (1)
+$$sf = 2 - e^{\frac{x_i, k}{12}} \tag{1}$$

 The specificity potentially adds value to the company.
-If an employee possesses a required skill then the marginal return generated by the employee is multiplied by the sf value.
-When firms consider employing an agent they consider the specificity value to be 1 even if it is higher for a current employer - since the value is reset to 1 if the employee decides to move.
+If an employee possesses a required skill then the marginal return generated by the employee is multiplied by

-Figure 3a shows a graph of the specificity function ($y = 2 - e^{-x/12}$) where y is the specificity value and x is the number of months with the same employer - this represents a kind of simplified "learning curve".
-Figure 3b shows a graph of the simple linear marginal return function (y = 1 - ((x-1)/n)) - here shown where the number of required employees of skill i is n = 5 and the number of employees already in the organisation holding skill i is x.
+Figure 3. (a) Shows a graph of the specificity function $(y = 2 - e^{-x/12})$ where y is the specificity value and x is the number of months with the same employer - this represents a kind of simplified "learning curve". (b) Shows a graph of the simple linear marginal return function (y = 1 - ((x - 1)/n)) - here shown where the number of required employees of skill i is n = 5 and the number of employees already in the organisation holding skill i is x.
 A company uses its internal company model to choose the n value and the environment uses the master model.